-Several developments have changed the dynamic of the debate to some extent and have the potential to begin to change consumer perceptions.
-They are: GE crops that provide nutritional or other benefits to consumers; new plant breeding techniques, such as cisgenesis, that are perceived as more "natural" than transgenesis; and GE crops that provide environmental benefits.
+Several developments have the potential to begin to change consumer perceptions.
+They are: GE crops that provide nutritional or other benefits to consumers; innovative techniques, such as cisgenesis, that are perceived as more "natural" than transgenesis; and GE crops that provide environmental benefits.